 2. Brown and Black Beer poo is pretty gross, to be honest

-Brown and black bear poop are pretty similar with brown bear droppings tending to be larger.
-If you are out and about in areas where these magnificent animals roam and you find a big pile of poo, it's probably made by a bear.
+Brown and black bear poop are similar, with brown bear droppings tending to be larger.
+If you are out and about where these magnificent animals roam and you find a big pile of poo, it's probably made by a bear.

-Bear poo is very similar to human poo -- it is tubular (usually), but is obviously usually larger.
-Depending on what the bear has eaten, the poo will usually be tubular in shape, with a blunt end and a slight taper.
+Bear poo is very similar to human poo -- it is tubular (usually) but is obviously usually larger.
+Depending on what the bear has eaten, the poo will usually be tubular, with a blunt end and a slight taper.

-While bears tend to prefer eating meat and carrion, their poos can also include grass, roots, and fruits.
+While bears prefer eating meat and carrion, their poo can also include grass, roots, and fruits.
 It is also possible to find poos with the remains of ants, pine nuts and berries.

 If the bear has been gorging on other animals, expect to find bones, hair and other fibers present.

 If the bear has just been eating strawberries or fish, their poos can be more semi-liquid than normal.
-On this occasion, their poo will tend to resemble a cow pile or pat.
+On this occasion, their poo resembles a cow pile or pat.

 3. Mountain lion poop is quite obvious too

 Mountain lion poop or scat is another characteristic kind of animal droppings.
-Pieces tend to be about 5 inches long (12.7 cm) and 1.25 inches in diameter (3.1cm).
+Pieces are about 5 inches long (12.7 cm) and 1.25 inches in diameter (3.1cm).

 Careful examination should reveal the presence of bones and hair.
 Mountain lions will tend to scratch out area of leaf litter or soil before "doing their business" too.